retroCalico/retroCalico/README.md

 ---
 > [!NOTE]
-> I'm not an experienced programmer, only a beginner hobbyist, thus any projects I make here are simply for practice / fun.
+> I'm only a hobbyist, thus any projects I make here are simply for learning and / or fun.